-Newfield is a pioneer in the coaching profession and the world's leading Ontological learning organisation since 1991.
-Known for our ICF accredited certification program, Newfield has taught coaching and enabled professionals across the Americas, Europe and Asia to transform results.
+The Newfield suite of coach training programs is brought to Asia by The Coach Partnership Pte.
+Ltd. (formerly Newfield Asia Pte Ltd.) Newfield is a pioneer in the coaching profession and the world's leading Ontological learning organisation since 1991.
+Known for the ICF accredited certification program, Newfield has taught coaching and enabled professionals across the Americas, Europe and Asia to transform results.